Haashmi-h/WP_via_bastion_in_AWSCLI/README.md

 ```
 **b)**
 Logged in to "frontend-server" from  "bastions-server" using "newkey.pem" .
+For that, copied the newkey.pem from local machine to "bastions-server" and updated permissions of key file to 400.
 ```sh
 [root@bastion ~]# ssh -i newkey.pem ec2-user@172.16.111.219
 The authenticity of host '172.16.111.219 (172.16.111.219)' can't be established.